JesseTNRoberts/SP25-CSC4220/resources.md

 - There was a small issue with the example output on Question 2d.
 The output was listed as `np.array([0., 2., 4., 6.])` but it should have beeen `np.array([1., 3., 5., 7.])`.
 This didn't effect the grading and has been corrected.
 Thanks for reporting the error!

+### Homework 2

+- Question 1c

+Do not use the new_position variable in any of the code that you write.
+You do not need it and accessing it breaks the game.

+As discussed in class, the game was created by Thomas Bayes himself.
+In the game, he is able to identify the location of the mark on the wall knowing only if each new position struck by a thrown ball is to the right of the mark or not.
+If he was allowed to know where the ball struck (the content of new_position) then the game would not be interesting!

+The reason new_position is exposed is so that the positions can be logged for visualization (which is taken care of for you in the code).
+I apologize for any confusion!

+- Question 2a

+The successes variable should contain an array of booleans.

+- Question 3b

+This question can be answered by referring to the material from lecture 4 and 5 and the in class exercise.

+There is one nuance that differs from what we have seen.
+The actual pdf for a binomial distribution is discrete.
+When we use KDE to estimate it, the function is smoothed.
+So, if you intend to integrate from 0 to 4, you should integrate from -0.5 to 4.5 to capture the smooth roll off.
+This will make sense when you plot the KDE estimated PDF.

 ## Wellness Resources

 Your well-being matters, and we hope that Data 100 is *never* a barrier to taking care of your mental and physical health.
 Below are some campus resources that may be helpful.